REGISTER FOR YOUR 2025 WCMN SHRM MEMBERSHIP NOW!

 West Central MN SHRM Board Legislative Director

-She diligently researches critical topics and ensures they receive the attention they deserve.
 We are fortunate to have such a dedicated member on the WCMN SHRM board!

 Amy Wischmann, SHRM-SCP